-Pulmonary hypertension can't be cured, but treatments can reduce your symptoms and help you manage your condition.
+Pulmonary hypertension cannot be cured, but treatments can reduce your symptoms and help you manage your condition.

-If the cause is identified and treated early, it may be possible to prevent permanent damage to your pulmonary arteries, the blood vessels that supply your lungs.
+If the cause is identified and treated early, it may be possible to prevent permanent damage to your pulmonary arteries, which are the blood vessels that supply your lungs.

 Treating underlying conditions